 - Account type: Choose either Business or Residential.

 - Note: The account type is based on your account structure with the losing carrier.

 - Customer name: Enter the business or end-user’s name as it appears with the losing carrier.

 - Person authorizing this port (Name on LOA): Enter the name of whomever authorized the port.

-- Account Number: This is typically the end-user’s billing account number, which is generally found on their invoice.
+- Account number: This is typically the end-user’s billing account number generally found on their invoice.
 For some losing carriers, this is a required field.
 If you have this information, we recommend that you provide it when submitting your port.

 - Account PIN: This field isn't always required.
 Typically PINs are associated with wireless or simple ports.
 The end-user should be able to retrieve this information from their losing carrier.

 - Click Continue.

 - Provide the service address associated with the phone numbers that you’re porting.